lorainelab/bioviz/README.md

 ### About ###

-The site has three main goals:
+BioViz.org sites have three main goals:

 * Serve as a download site for Integrated Genome Browser.
 * Provide links to IGB documentation.